AztecProtocol/barretenberg/ts/README.md

 To run the tests run `yarn test`.

-To run a continuous "stress tests" run `yarn simple_test` to do 10 full pk/proof/vk iterations.
+To run a continuous "stress test" run `yarn simple_test` to do 10 full pk/proof/vk iterations.

 To run the same test in the browser run `yarn serve`, navigate to appropriate URL and open the console.